chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

 Install Chef Workstation
 -----------------------------------------------------
 #.
-Your workstation should have a copy of Chef Workstation `installer package <https://downloads.chef.io/chef-workstation>`__.
+First, install the Chef Workstation `installer package <https://downloads.chef.io/chef-workstation>`__.
 Use the appropriate tool to run the installer:

    .. code-block:: bash